GLOBAL AI CREDENTIAL · 21 COUNTRIES · DEVELOPED UNDER ISO/IEC 17024 PRINCIPLES

 AI RMF 1.0 · U.S. National Institute of Standards and Technology

 The U.S. government’s official rulebook for managing AI risk.
-CAIS topics are mapped to its four functions — Govern, Map, Measure, Manage.
+GAISB topics are mapped to its four functions — Govern, Map, Measure, Manage.

 EU